Christmas Day, 1908 – Quentin Crisp:

 “When I was coming to America, I went to the American Embassy in London, and the man asked me, ‘Are you a practicing homosexual?’ and I said I didn’t practice.
 I was already perfect.”

-34 years after the first one, there was a second film about his life, this time the NYC years, An Englishman In New York (2009), with John Hurt playing him again, and featuring gay actors Denis O’Hare and Cynthia Nixon.
+34 years after the first one, there was a second film about his life, this time the New York years, An Englishman In New York (2009), with Hurt playing him again, and featuring gay actors Denis O’Hare and Cynthia Nixon.

 He entertained publicly and privately with his inimitable decorum, dignity, dexterity, drollery and drive.
 Crisp spent his 90th birthday performing his one man show.
 He took his final curtain call while on tour with it, in Manchester, England, just a few weeks away from his 91st birthday, Christmas Day 1999.
 He didn’t quite make it to the 21st century, and maybe that was a good thing.
 This is what Crisp had to say about that: